Hadiya people: Hadiyya sub-groups

+In addition, the Habarnoosa (Haballosa) clan claim descent from the Habar Yoonis subclan of Isaaq.

 Social and political life

 The Hadiya nation is divided approximately into 16 sub-clans.
 Each clan traced its lineage to a single male ancestor.
 The clans were not restricted to any particular geographical area; they lived side by side.
 Some clans had a recognized leader, others did not.
 However, in either case, real political power was exercised by the ruling council of elders for each clan.
 Each clan then forwarded the leader of its council to the apex council of elders for the whole community.
 The overall council of elders representing all the clans was then led by a headman or the nation's spokesman.

 The Hadiya Zone is named after the Hadiya people, whose homeland covers part of this administrative division.
 The 2007 Ethiopian national census reported that 1,269,382 people (or 1.5% of the population) identified themselves as Hadiya, of whom 150,087 were urban inhabitants.
 The Southern Nations, Nationalities, and People's Region is home to 93.9% of this people.